PARKGWANGDUCK/PARKGWANGDUCK/README.md

 ### About me

-:four_leaf_clover: I’m currently learning Basic Programming skills like Java, HTML, CSS and Javascript.<br/>
+:pencil: I’m currently learning Basic Programming skills like Java, HTML, CSS and Javascript.<br/>
-:pencil: Sometimes I write articles on [Medium](https://medium.com/) <br/> <!-- Add a links-->
 📫 How to reach me: qkrqkqhek@gmail.com <br/>

 ### Interest